AgenticPortfolioX/Chainlink-CRE-Agentic-Compliance-Bridge/README.md

-The Agentic Compliance Bridge (implemented in sentinel-rest/) is the Ai Agent brain.
-It uses Chainlink Functions to fetch bank data, generates the ZKP locally, and initiates the CCIP message.
-This architecture ensures that private data never leaves the agent’s secure off‑chain environment.

 🎯 **Hackathon Centerpiece: The Dynamic Compliance Firewall** This skill is the heart of our submission.
 It’s a smart gateway that remains 🔒 LOCKED until it receives a valid, cross‑chain compliance attestation.